10.29.2025

 The grandeur and scale of the parties presented in the book is not meant to seem daunting, nor is it meant to be perfectly replicated by the host or hostess; the book is spectacle for the sake of inspiration, a warming fire to ignite one’s own spark to imagine beyond the ordinary – whatever that may look like to you.

 The book will no doubt continue to inspire countless readers as they embark upon hosting their first gathering at home.
-Remember that the main lesson here is not about showing off, it is about expressing yourself with imagination, thoughtfulness and individuality.
+Remember that the main lesson here is not about doing everything on a grand scale, it is about expressing yourself with imagination, thoughtfulness and individuality.

 No comments: